Franklin & Grand Isle County - Museum Directory

 Hours and Admission: July - September: first and third Saturday, 10:00 am - 2:00 pm, or by appointment.

-Saint Albans Museum & Historical Society
+Saint Albans Museum

 The Museum has twelve rooms of displays, located in a three-story brick building (a former school house) constructed in 1861.
 The first two floors are dedicated to exhibits on a variety of local and regional topics, highlighting the unique role of St. Albans in the political, social, economic, and military history of Vermont.
 Of special interest are our displays on the Central Vermont Railroad and the St. Albas Raid, the northernmost action of the Civil War.
 The third floor contains the Robert G.